How to Find Band Members in Sapporo — Complete Guide to the Music Scene in Susukino, Odori, and Kita-24-jo

 KLUB COUNTER ACTION

-Practice Studios — No Major Tokyo Chains, All the More Interesting
+Practice Studios — No Tokyo Major Chains, So Much More Interesting

-Sapporo doesn't have the major Tokyo chains like Sound Studio Noah, Studio Penta, or Studio 246.
-Studio selection in Sapporo is different from Tokyo.
+Sapporo doesn't have Sound Studio Noah, Studio Penta, or Studio 246 — the familiar Tokyo chains haven't expanded there.
+Studio selection differs from Tokyo.

-However, locally-rooted studios have a charm that major chains lack.
-Meeting band members through regular connections is not uncommon.
+However, locally-rooted studios offer charm major chains lack.
+Band members often emerge from regular connections among frequent users.

 Power Slave Studio